Last Updated:September 2020

 About the writer: Curiosity coupled with a natural talent for story-telling and a keen interest in technology and innovation, has led Claire Marshall's work to be published in places as diverse as the Huffington Post to millennial-focused global site Collectively (funded by the Future Forum).
 Claire has a background in economics and marketing and is an experienced content producer for film, television, online media and social channels.

-Sharing our thoughts on a recent customer experience is second nature to most of us, and studies have shown we are more likely to share negative experiences than positive ones.
+Sharing our thoughts on a recent customer experience is second nature to most of us, and we are more likely to share negative experiences than positive ones.

 Join this with the fact that 93% of customers are likely to make repeat purchases with companies who offer excellent customer service.
 Here are five tips for making sure you are always getting great reviews.